GlobalAICommunity/Workshop-CustomVisionAITools/README.md

-# Workshop: Azure Custom Vision - Find the Right Tool
+# Workshop: Create an application that can see with Azure Custom Vision

 ## Session Information